Thomas Harrison Montgomery: Career

 Montgomery was elected to the vestry of the Church of Holy Trinity, West Chester, Pennsylvania, and filled the position of rector’s warden there until his death.

 In 1885 he published a history of the Insurance Company of North America, the oldest insurance company in America.
 Among his other numerous publications of an historical nature, were the Smith Family of New York (1879; “Battle of Monmouth as described by Dr. James McHenry, Secretary to General Washington,” 1879; “Mss.
 Notes on the Church in America, by William White, 17471836,” New York, 1877; “First Vestrymen of Christ Church,” Pennsylvania Magazine of History and Biography, 1895; “Diary of Lieut.
 Francis Nicholls, of Col. William Thompson’s Battery, of Pennsylvania Riflemen, January to September, 1776,” Ibid, vol. xx., 1896; “History of the University of Pennsylvania, from its Foundation to 1770, including Biographical Sketches of Trustees and Faculty;” besides which he completed, 1903, the manuscript history of the Dulany, Heath and Key families.
 He travelled very extensively in this country and Canada, and made three trips to Europe, 1887-89-91, each time visiting the ancient homes of his ancestors in Scotland.
 He spent the winters of 1903-4 and 1904-5 at his home in Philadelphiam and died there April 4, 1905.
 He was buried beside his parents at the Church of St. James the Less, Falls of Schuylkill.
 He was survived by his wife and all children.

-Montgomery held membership in the following organizations: The Protestant Episcopal Academy, of which he was for a time a trustee; the Historical Society of Pennsylvania, since 1866, of which he was a member of the publication committee from that date, and of its council since 1880; life member of the New York Historical Society; member of the New York Genealogical and Biographical Society; the Ethnological Society of New York; the Genealogical Society of Pennsylvania; one of the founders of the Society of Colonial Wars, and a member of its council since 1895; member of the Sons of the Revolution; of the Colonial Society of Pennsylvania; director of the Philadelphia Savings Fund Society.
+Montgomery held membership in the following organizations: The Protestant Episcopal Academy, of which he was for a time a trustee; the Historical Society of Pennsylvania, since 1866, of which he was a member of the publication committee from that date, and of its council since 1880; life member of the New York Historical Society; member of the New York Genealogical and Biographical Society; on the first Council of the Pennsylvania Forestry Association; the Ethnological Society of New York; the Genealogical Society of Pennsylvania; one of the founders of the Society of Colonial Wars, and a member of its council since 1895; member of the Sons of the Revolution; of the Colonial Society of Pennsylvania; director of the Philadelphia Savings Fund Society.
 He was always active in charitable work, and was a man of deep religious feeling and faith.
 He was throughout his whole life one of the most vigorous supporters and members of the Protestant Episcopal Church, and wherever he was located he was public spirited, giving freely of interest and means.
 In 1901 he received from the University of Pennsylvania the honorary degree of Doctor of Letters.